Frequently Asked Questions

 - Who runs the day-to-day business of the National Coalition?

 The National Coalition chairman runs the national office with a small staff.
-The national office is located in Tucson, Arizona.
+The national office is located in Santa Cruz, California.

 - Does the National Coalition have legal representation?